-If no appointment is made, only the parliamentarian themselves may seek advice from IPEA.
-Current parliamentarians are able to appoint a MOPS staff member employed by them and former parliamentarians are able to appoint any person.
-All appointments must be in writing.
+If no authorisation is made, only the parliamentarian themselves may seek advice from IPEA.
+Current parliamentarians are able to authorise a MOPS staff member employed by them and former parliamentarians are able to authorise any person.
+Authorisations can be added or removed through the manage authorisation tile in the Parliamentary Expenses Management System (PEMS).